rmerizalde/play-solrj/README.md

 revisited later (e.g. response compression).
 Perhaps using Ning's AsyncHttpServer instead of Play's WS will allow to sort them out.

-SolrJ will include an non-blocking client using Java futures (See https://issues.apache.org/jira/browse/SOLR-3383).
+SolrJ will include a non-blocking client using Java futures (See https://issues.apache.org/jira/browse/SOLR-3383).
 This plugin is intended for Play Scala applications.

 This is my first Scala project so there likely many things that could be done better.
-Please send any feedback.
+Please send me any feedback.